fampep/Kitty-cli/README.md

-this tool has been movied to https://gitlab.com/fampep/kitty-cli check it out there for the latest version and how to use it
+this tool has been moved to https://gitlab.com/fampep/kitty-cli check it out there for the latest version and how to use it